 The resolution emphasizes the urgent need for a National Cancer Institute (NCI) Designated Cancer Center in Arkansas, particularly at the Winthrop P. Rockefeller Cancer Institute at the University of Arkansas for Medical Sciences.
 With an alarming projection of nearly 20,000 cancer diagnoses in Arkansas by 2025 and a rising cancer-related death rate, the resolution highlights the lack of NCI-designated centers in the state, which limits access to advanced treatment options, clinical trials, and research funding.
 The resolution notes that establishing such a center would not only improve cancer care and outcomes for Arkansans but also stimulate the local economy by creating jobs and attracting research funding.

 The resolution calls for continued support from the State of Arkansas, recognizing the progress made by the Winthrop P. Rockefeller Cancer Institute in its pursuit of NCI designation.
-It acknowledges the significant financial commitment made by the state, including a $100 million allocation to enhance cancer detection and prevention efforts.
-The resolution encourages collaboration among various state departments and entities to support the institute's goals, ultimately aiming to improve cancer treatment and prevention for all Arkansans.
+It acknowledges the importance of financial backing, including a significant commitment of $100 million from the state, to achieve this goal.
+The resolution encourages collaboration among various state departments and entities to support cancer prevention and early detection initiatives, ultimately aiming to enhance the quality of cancer care for all Arkansans.